oehrlis/o-db-docker/lab/ex04/1x04en-Solution.md

 ### Build a Image using local Software

-Create a hardlink for the java package (you can also copy the file)
+Create a hard link for the java package (you can also copy the file)

 ```bash
 ln /u00/app/oracle/software/p29657335_170231_Linux-x86-64.zip .